DangerNoodle21/National_Capstone_Vision/README.md

 - [ ] Create object profile calibration scheme

-#### This project has 2 versions, each stored on its own branch
+## Branches

-1. Master Brnach - CV-Build - The main computer vision program which is now compadible with windows / linux, while still support I2C functions
+1. Master - The main computer vision program.
+Compadible with windows / linux while still supporting I2C functions

 2. PreformanceTesting_Flask - Trying to integrate FLASK streaming while working on preformance enhancments and such.

+## Usage
-#### To use, simply clone this repository and run the main file from the commmand line:
+To use, simply clone the repository and run the main Python file
 ```
 git clone https://github.com/Shark-Bit/Capstone_FRC-Vision_2018
 ```

-#### Required Python Library’s:
+## Required Python Library’s:
 All of these listed library may be installed using Python instll PIP.
 Usage is as follows:
 ```python
 pip install *library*
 ```